International Association of Anti-Corruption Authorities

 The International Association of Anti-Corruption Authorities (IAACA) is an independent and non-political anti-corruption organization established at its inaugural Annual Conference and General Meeting held in Beijing, China in October 2006.
 The main objective of the organization is to promote the effective implementation of the UN Convention Against Corruption, adopted by the United Nations General Assembly on 31 October 2003, and to assist anti-corruption authorities in the world in preventing and fighting against corruption.
-Currently, over 140 ACAs from different countries and jurisdictions have joined IAACA as members.
+Currently, over 190 ACAs from different countries and jurisdictions have joined IAACA as members.

-In January 2022, Mr Simon Peh, then-Commissioner of the Independent Commission Against Corruption, Hong Kong, China (Hong Kong ICAC), was elected as the President of IAACA and Hong Kong ICAC took over the office of the IAACA Secretariat at the same time.
+In January 2022, Hong Kong ICAC took over the office of the IAACA Secretariat.